deanishe/alfred-workflow/doc/script_filter_results.rst

    as XML, you **must not** :func:`print` or log any output to ``STDOUT`` or it will break the XML, and Alfred will show no results.

-.. _xmlformat:
+.. _xml-format:

 The XML format
 ==============

 **Note:** If you're not using **Alfred-Workflow** to generate your XML, you should use a  real XML library to do so.
-It looks simple, but there are a lot of characters that XML doesn't like, so it's much safer and more reliable to use a proper XML-generation library than to try and cobble it together yourself.
+XML is a lot more finicky that it looks, and it's fairly easy to create invalid XML.
+Unless your XML is hard- coded (i.e. never changes), it's much safer and more reliable to use a proper XML-generation library than to try and cobble it together yourself.

+This is a valid and complete list of results containing just one result with all possible options.
+:meth:`Workflow.send_feedback() <workflow.workflow.Workflow.send_feedback>`
-This is a valid and complete list of results containing just one result with all possible options. :meth:`Workflow.send_feedback() <workflow.workflow.Workflow.send_feedback>` will print something much like this to ``STDOUT`` when called (though it won't be as pretty as it will all be on one line).
+will print something much like this to ``STDOUT`` when called (though it won't be as pretty as it will all be on one line).

 .. _xml-example: